What is a unicameral bone cyst?

 The decision to treat is sometimes difficult and the risks of the surgery must be compared to the likelihood of fracture without treatment.
 There is no right answer for everyone.
 If treatment is opted for, it will likely involve one or a combination of the following surgical procedures performed by a pediatric orthopaedic surgeon:

-- Curettage/Bone Grafting: Curettage describes a surgical scraping of the cyst with a special instrument called a curette that has a scoop, loop or ring at its tip.
+Curettage describes a surgical scraping of the cyst with a special instrument called a curette that has a scoop, loop, or ring at its tip.
 For this procedure, surgeons make an incision in the bone to create a window.
 The fluid in the cyst is aspirated and the lining tissue is completely curetted.
 The remaining cavity is then packed with donor bone tissue (allograft), bone chips taken from another bone (autograft), or other materials depending on the preference of the surgeon.

-- Bone marrow injection: Some evidence suggests that bone marrow aspirated from the pelvis above the hip through a small needle and injected in the cyst will help the healing.
+Some evidence suggests that bone marrow aspirated from the pelvis above the hip through a small needle and injected in the cyst will help the healing.
 This is sometimes used in conjunction with demineralized bone gel to stimulate bone formation.
 The demineralized bone is from donor (allograft) bones.
 The calcium is removed in these preparations, but the bone proteins that stimulate bone formation remain, and it is believed that this may stimulate healing.
-The preparation is tested for transmissible diseases such as AIDS (HIV), hepatitis and bacteria and is believed to be very safe.
+The preparation is tested for transmissible diseases such as AIDS (HIV), hepatitis, and bacteria, and is believed to be very safe.
 Whether or not this approach is better or inferior to simple steroid injection is unknown.

 What is the long-term outlook for a child with a unicameral bone cyst?